arthurperton/statamic-popular/DOCUMENTATION.md

 ### Dashboard Widget

-You can add the Most Popular widget to your dashboard, which is (almost) a drop-in replacement for the Collection widget:
+You can add the Popular widget to your dashboard, which is (almost) a drop-in replacement for the Collection widget:

 ```php
 // config/statamic/cp.php